coders4climatestrike/website/_src/posts/2020-07-26-a-community-that-converts-cars-to-electric-part-3-johannes-huebner.md

 ## So that gets us to the last few years, what has been happening?

 In 2016 I registered the domain for [Open Inverter](openinverter.org).
 The idea was to create a platform for this ecosystem.
-Not much happened for two years, but then a guy called Demare Deokman from Canada suggested we make a forum.
+Not much happened for two years, but then a guy called Dima Dyhkman from Canada suggested we make a forum.
 We also added a Wiki and a shop.
 Before that people had to email me to request the different parts.

 Then I started the [patreon page](https://www.patreon.com/openinverter), so that people could support my “artisanal engineering” work.
 I hope it might become self-sustaining soon.
 If that happens I can spend all my time on this improving on the hardware and software.